genelee/tiny-experiment/README.md

 # When an experiment is run

-A segment analytics call is made with event name 'Experiment Viewed', and the properties: experimentName, variantName, variantInt, and variantNames.
+A segment analytics call is made with event name 'Experiment Viewed', and the properties: experimentName, variantName, variantId, and variantNames.
 Make your funnel with 'Experiment Viewed' (experimentName, variantName) as the start point and any other segment event as the endpoint.

 To customize the default behavior when an experiment is run: